bcgov/land-designations-shinyapp/README.md

 ### Running the app

-To build the Docker image and run the app, in your terminal type:
+To build the Docker image and run the app, in your terminal (on Windows use the *Docker Quickstart Terminal*) type:

 ```
 ./dev.sh